briancappello/flask-unchained/docs/tutorial/getting_started.rst

    STATIC_URL_PATH = '/static' if STATIC_FOLDER else None

    BUNDLES = [
-       'flaskr_unchained',  # your app bundle *must* be last ]
+       'app',  # your app bundle *must* be last
+   ]

-The purpose of ``unchained_config.py`` is to define which bundles to load and the keyword arguments passed to the :class:`flask_unchained.flask_unchained.FlaskUnchained` constructor (which takes the same arguments as the original :class:`~flask.Flask` constructor).
-Because we've named our app bundle module ``flaskr_unchained``, we make this the last element of the ``BUNDLES`` list.
+The purpose of ``unchained_config.py`` is to define which bundles to load and the keyword arguments passed to the :class:`~flask_unchained.FlaskUnchained` constructor (which takes the same arguments as the original :class:`~flask.Flask` constructor).
+Because we've named our app bundle module ``app``, we make this the last element of the ``BUNDLES`` list.

-Whenever you create a new app bundle, you must subclass :class:`flask_unchained.bundle.AppBundle` in your app bundle's module root.
-The :class:`flask_unchained.bundle.AppBundle` base class contains a bit of magic that's necessary for all the sub-modules of your bundle to be discovered by Flask Unchained.
+Whenever you create a new app bundle, you must subclass :class:`~flask_unchained.AppBundle` in your app bundle's module root.
+The :class:`~flask_unchained.AppBundle` base class contains a bit of magic that's necessary for all the sub-modules of your bundle to be discovered by Flask Unchained.

 .. code:: python

-   # flaskr_unchained/__init__.py
+   # app/__init__.py

    from flask_unchained import AppBundle

    class FlaskrUnchained(AppBundle):
        pass

-In order to configure your app, Flask Unchained uses environment-specific configuration classes.
-Hopefully the following code is pretty self-explanatory.
-(In fact, aside from ``class Config`` subclassing ``AppConfig`` (which is required for the app bundle's base config class), all this is doing is setting the ``SECRET_KEY`` option across all of our environments.)
+In order to configure your app, Flask Unchained uses environment-specific configuration classes:

 .. code:: python

-   # flaskr_unchained/config.py
+   # app/config.py

    import os